 Because honors students need to work their honors course selections into the rest of their schedules, the advising office processes their course registrations each semester earlier than those of other students, whose scheduling is not as complex.
 Because they register early, honors students can be confident that there will be space for them in every course section for which they register.

 Student Development Grants

-Honors students are offered a modest benefit in the form of student development grants, designed to promote their learning activities.
-Students may request up to $300.00 during each of their four years in the program for purchases or expenses connected to learning projects in which they are engaged.
-They may request up to $500.00 for the following three activities: study abroad, presenting research at conferences and out of town internships.
+Honors Scholars, in their junior and senior years are offered a modest benefit in the form of student development grants, designed to promote their learning activities.
+Students may request up to $300.00 for each of those years for purchases or expenses connected to learning projects in which they are engaged.
+They may request up to $500.00 for the following three activities: study abroad, presenting research at conferences, and out of town internships.

 We have provided students in the program with their own room, containing computers, work space, and comfortable sofas and chairs.
 The room has become a favorite meeting place for honors students.

 The honors program annually hosts a guest lecture for the entire University community.
 We invite distinguished speakers qualified by their experiences and/or scholarship to address and illuminate important issues related to the unifying theme of that year's honors seminars.
 Past speakers have included WBEZ's "Worldview" host Jerome McDonnell; Illinois Supreme Court Justice Anne Burke; and Sister Deirdre Mullan, director of Mercy Global Concern.

 Depending on their interests, the Honors Program Students Advisory Council organizes social and cultural activities that promote fellowship and fun within the program, whether it is visiting a museum, viewing and discussing a film, or throwing a welcome party for incoming honors students.